dmitrish/kinsight-multiplatform/README.md

 ![appengine run task](https://github.com/dmitrish/kinsight-multiplatform/blob/master/googleappenginerun.png)

-Note - if you want websockets enabled, you need to run the netty build.
-Change settings.gradle as described above and execute this gradle task
+Note - if you want websockets enabled, you need to run one of the netty builds (regular netty or fatjar netty).
+Change settings.gradle as described above and execute this gradle task for the regular netty build:

 ![netty run task](https://github.com/dmitrish/kinsight-multiplatform/blob/master/nettyrun.png)